 Are historical changes shown

 Yes.
-Once the integration syncs, you’ll see both recent and historical code changes in the Code Changes page.
+Once the integration syncs, you’ll see both recent and historical code changes in the Code Changes page—historical changes are retained for past 13 months.

 What makes a code change compliant or non-compliant

-Changes that do not meet these criteria will appear as non-compliant.
+Code changes that do not meet these requirements will appear as non-compliant.